elaforge/karya/doc/background.md

 thing that brings pitch-producing functions into scope.
 Of course there is also notation that modifies the meaning of notation under it.
 An example of where this comes up is some notation may want to redefine what a "plain note" is, to change the behaviour of nested notation.
-But if its new plain note itself wants to generate some plain notes, it will have to restore the original definition to avoid infinite regress!
+But if its new "plain" note itself wants to generate some plain notes, it will have to restore the original definition to avoid infinite recursion.

 Since all of these parameters are passed implicitly in a dynamic environment, even if a bit of notation doesn't understand a particular value, it will still pass it to its dynamically scoped children, which may.
-For instance, you can wrap a whole section in a `pizz` request, and instruments that understand it will change their behaviour... hopefully in a way that the composer will agree is consistent with the word "pizz"!
+For instance, you can wrap a whole section in a `pizz` request (implemented by adding a `pizz` symbol to a set of attributes in scope), and instruments that understand it will change their behaviour... hopefully in a way that the composer will agree is consistent with the word "pizz"!

-The only thing special about the "note" functions that make up a score as opposed to any other kind of function is that they all take the same argument type, a dynamic environment record, and all return the same type of result---sounds for Nyquist, while Karya implements three families: ones that return Notes, ones that return signal samples, and ones that return pitch signal samples.
+The only thing special about the "note" functions that make up a score as opposed to any other kind of function is that they all take the same argument type, a dynamic environment record, and all return the same type of result---sounds for Nyquist, or Notes for Karya (actually Karya implements three families: ones that return Notes, ones that return signal samples, and ones that return pitch signal samples, but let's ignore that for the moment).
 This uniformity means that they have the closure property.
 What this means in practice is that a note is syntactically the same as a phrase, which is the same as a whole piece, and they can all be transformed by the same functions.
 To continue the example above, a `pizz` marker can be applied to a note or an entire movement, or a triplet can be formed from notes or phrases or other triplets, all nested arbitrarily.

 As implied above with the `pizz` example, beyond the basic mechanics of calling note functions and merging their results, all of the various ways to control them are essentially symbolic and conventional.
 That is, there is nothing special about a "pizz", except that it is a symbol that you might put into the environment, and what anyone does when they see it is just down to what they choose to do.
+In the same way, the pitch signal is a pitch signal because it's named "pitch" and all the bits of notation will look for something with that name.
 I think this lack of a direct link between a name for a behaviour and the behaviour itself is essential for a generalized notation.
-It ensures that the vocabulary is open (we don't want to be stuck with a hardcoded list of articulations), and that the result it implies is also open (music and instruments are so variable that we don't want to be stuck with having to always interpret that symbol as the same action).
+It ensures that the vocabulary is open (we don't want to be stuck with a hardcoded list of articulations), and that the result it implies is also open (music and instruments are so variable that we don't want to be stuck with having to always interpret the same symbol as the same action).
 The downside is that if you write "pazz" on accident, no one can tell you for sure that it's nonsense, or if two instruments interpret "pizz" in confusingly different ways, then you may get confused by the result.
-In practice, this latter form of confusion arises from the name of functions themselves, e.g. one convention may decide that an "m" annotation means "play muted", while a drum might already have a stroke named "m".
+In practice, this latter form of confusion is more likely to arise from the name of functions themselves, e.g. one convention may decide that an "m" annotation means "play muted", while a drum might already have a stroke named "m".

 #### code vs data

 Since the score is simply an executable program, on the axis between code and data this is a fundamentally code-oriented representation of notation.
-The essence of this is that code is "opaque": flexible but not easily inspected, while data is "transparent": easily inspected and analyzed but generally not extensible.
+The essence of this trade-off is that code is opaque: flexible but not easily inspected, while data is transparent: easily inspected and analyzed but generally not extensible.
 This is a fundamental trade-off, in that the opacity of a function gives it its implementation flexibility.
-For a general purpose notation, I think the flexibility is worth the hassle.[^2]  Haskore, and its descendent Euterpea <http://haskell.cs.yale.edu/euterpea/> is an example of a system on the data side, and from the beginning has been built on a single Music data type.
-It derives much of its power from the ability to analyze and manipulate Music values, but Music itself is not extensible.
+For a general purpose notation, I think the flexibility is worth the hassle.[^2]  Haskore, and its descendent Euterpea <http://haskell.cs.yale.edu/euterpea/> is an example of a system on the data side, and from the beginning has been built on a single `Music` data type.
+It derives much of its power from the ability to analyze and manipulate `Music` values, but `Music` itself is not extensible.
 For instance, from the beginning pitch has been an integer interpreted as an equal tempered pitch, ornaments are limited to a hardcoded list, and even instruments are limited to the General MIDI list of 127.
 Of course code and data is not a binary distinction.
-Euterpea can and has added various means of extension, such as a CustomInstument escape hatch, or generalizing Music with a type parameter.
+Euterpea can and has added various means of extension, such as a `CustomInstument` escape hatch, or generalizing `Music` with a type parameter.
 But there's no free lunch, and the power of analysis decreases as the generalization increases.

 The `music-suite` library (<https://github.com/music-suite>) is an example of a system similar in spirit to Haskore but emphasizing generality and extensible data structures.
-It's somewhat generalized beyond my ability to understand it, but for example, at the bottom pitch still reduces down to (pitch class, sharps/flats, octave), which is not able to represent the pengumbang / pengisep distinction in Balinese scales, and is ambiguous for Carnatic scales with differing arohana and avarohana.
+It's somewhat generalized beyond my ability to understand it, but as far as I can tell, at the very bottom pitch still reduces down to (pitch class, sharps/flats, octave), which is not able to represent the pengumbang / pengisep distinction in Balinese scales, and is ambiguous for Carnatic ragams with differing arohana and avarohana.

 Karya itself has data-oriented sublanguages (notably one oriented around rhythmic structures, specialized to notate Carnatic solkattu), but these are